|This server will go offline in September 2018. Please migrate to our new server, Warmachine University|

 Drago in a nutshell

 Drago is ultimately an elite Berserker with a few extra tricks.
-Its great at slaying hordes of non-elite Warriors (make sure you don't end up hitting your own) and only decent at cracking heavy armour where Critical Amputation can do terrifying damage on occasion.
+Its great at slaying hordes of non-elite Warriors (make sure you don't end up hitting your own), but "only" decent at cracking heavy armour, unless Critical Amputation is being triggered, when he can do terrifying damage.

 Combos & Synergies